Management Dissertation Topics

-Research Aim: This study will review the challenges faced by business executives of various scale industries and how they are recovering from the loss.
-How far they succeed?
+Research Aim: This study will review business executives’ challenges in various scale industries and how they are recovering from the loss.
+How far did they succeed?

 Research Aim: This study will highlight the role of hospital management during COVID-19, the challenges they came across, and the ways to overcome those challenges.

 Research Aim: This study will address the issues faced by students and educational institutes.
-How are they trying to overcome the challenges of imparting education during coronavirus pandemic?
+How are they trying to overcome the challenges of imparting education during the coronavirus pandemics?

 Research Aim: The lockdown situation has been an issue of concern for the patients, including pregnant women.
 This study will address the role of Maternal health care management during COVID-19.